Chapter 7 Bankruptcy in Georgia: Your Guide to Financial Freedom

 Eligibility Requirements for Georgia Residents

-- Residency: Live in Georgia for at least 91 of the last 180 days.
+- Meeting residency requirements (at least 91 of the last 180 days in Georgia)

 The Chapter 7 Bankruptcy Process in Georgia